 At this point, Biff and Mable can work together to restore their relationship with God and each other.
-The thing that brought division between them has been neutralized.
+They have neutralized the thing that brought division between them.
 The power of gospel has been powerful for them.

 Steps nine through twelve is where the process of repentance kicks into full gear.
 In most cases, the sin committed was committed numerous times.
 Repeat offenses are what makes this next section so helpful.
 They need to be fully restored (Galatians 6:1-2).
 Too often, people go through the “I’m sorry” thing, which disables them from helping each other stop the ongoing patterns of sin in their lives.

 Saying “I’m sorry” can move the relationship along but it will not change the relationship or change you.
 “I’m sorry” is a passive statement that does not require active repentance.
 “Will you forgive me” is sin actively owned, confessed, and followed up with specific steps to change.

 With the sin nailed to Christ’s cross, you can now talk about it, which is the litmus test that will tell you if it has been adequately confessed and forgiven.
 If you cannot talk about what you did, the sin still has a life.
 But if you have put it to death on Christ’s cross, you can begin talking about and learning from what you did wrong.

 You want to kill the sin so you can put it off entirely.
 You don’t want to keep doing the same thing over and over again.
 Your objective is to kill it and practice putting it off.
 It is best to do this in a community.
 If you are married, your spouse is the best person to help you stop doing sinful things.